Healthy Ageing Research & Practice Group

 Projects

-A collaborative project between Jozef Stefan Institute (Slovenia) and the Research Group on Development of Intelligent Environments to assess complementary tools, methods and datasets which can support emerging projects and initiatives.
-Funded by The Royal Society through the International Exchanges Scheme (2023-2025).
+It assesses complementary tools, methods, and datasets that can support emerging projects and initiatives.
+The Royal Society funded the project through the International Exchanges Scheme from 2023 to 2025.

-Dr Anne Elliott and Dr Laura Wilson.
-A number of chronic conditions will be considered with consideration of rehabilitative effects and outcomes of rebounding.
+Dr Anne Elliott and Dr Laura Wilson examine several chronic conditions.
+Their research considers the rehabilitative effects and outcomes of rebounding.

 Events